 Serves 4 to 6

 Italians love fennel, finocchio, but Americans are just getting familiar with it.
 It is terrific raw and in Piedmont is dipped raw into hot oil with anchovies.
 It is also great solo as a braised vegetable.
 I love the hint of anise flavor in it and the crunchy crack under my teeth went I eat it raw as a snack.
 The crumbled sausages make this a very flavorful vegetable dish and it can also be used to dress pasta.
 It can be made in advance, keeps well and reheats well.
-What more do you want out of a vegetable?
+What more could you ask of a vegetable?

 - 3 tablespoons extra-virgin olive oil